kyleconroy/python-twilio2/docs/usage/phone-numbers.rst

 You can search for numbers in other countries by passing the `ISO Country Code <>`_ as `country`.
 Currently only `US` and `CA` are supported.

 :meth:`PhoneNumbers.search` method has plenty of other options to augment your search.
 See the API documentation for all available parameters.

-Nothing really different, just talk about the things not supported

 Buying a Number